Alcohol Rehab Timeline:

 Inpatient facilities also offer supplemental therapies to aid recovery from alcoholism.
 Different forms of therapy may be appropriate for different types of patients.

-Animal-assisted therapy can help individuals who are skeptical about treatment build stronger relationships with their therapists.
+Animal-assisted therapy can help individuals who are skeptical about addiction treatment build stronger relationships with their therapists.
 It also teaches them about responsibility and empowerment, according to a variety of studies, including a 2009 article in the journal Anthrozoös.

 Yoga and meditation can help patients relieve stress and improve concentration.
-It may also help improve self-awareness, which can reduce the risk of relapse, according to a 2013 review published in Complementary Therapies in Medicine.
+It may also help improve self-awareness, which can reduce the risk of alcohol relapse, according to a 2013 review published in Complementary Therapies in Medicine.

 Other forms of supplemental therapies for drinking problems, including art therapy, music therapy and acupuncture, may be beneficial for some people.